Understanding Alzheimer’s Disease

 When to get checked for Alzheimer’s disease

 Everyone forgets things from time to time, especially as we age.
-But age-related memory problems are quite different from the memory loss that comes with Alzheimer’s.
+But age-related memory problems are quite different from those that come with Alzheimer’s.

 People with Alzheimer’s disease may not realize they have a problem, even as family or friends notice changes.
 If you recognize signs in yourself or a loved one, see a doctor for a full exam.

-Your doctor can use a variety of tests to determine the cause of your symptoms and to rule out other possible causes.
-Learn about diagnosis and treatment at the Layton Aging and Alzheimer’s Disease Center.
+Your doctor can use tests to trace the cause of your symptoms and to rule out other possible causes.
+Learn about diagnosis and treatment at the Layton Aging & Alzheimer’s Disease Center.

 What causes Alzheimer’s disease?

-- Amyloid plaques: Amyloid-beta, a naturally occurring protein, can build up in the brain for reasons that are not fully understood.
-The buildup forms clumps, known as plaques, between neurons.
-These plaques keep neurons from communicating.
+- Amyloid plaques: A naturally occurring protein called amyloid-beta can build up in the brain for reasons doctors don't fully understand.
+It can form clumps, known as plaques, between neurons that keep them from communicating.

 - Neurofibrillary tangles: Tau, another naturally occurring protein, builds up inside neurons.
-They form threads known as tangles.
-These tangles block the ability of neurons to communicate and to transport nutrients.
+Tau forms threads known as tangles.
+The tangles keep neurons from communicating and transporting nutrients.
 Without nutrients, neurons die.

 Types of Alzheimer’s disease

-Early onset: Symptoms start in the person’s 40s or 50s.
-The disease also tends to worsen quickly.
+Early onset: Symptoms start in the person's 40s or 50s.
+The disease tends to worsen quickly.
 This type is much less common than late-onset Alzheimer’s, making up less than 5% of cases.
-Researchers have identified some genetic factors.

 Familial Alzheimer’s disease: This rare type results from genetic changes passed down from parent to child.
 Familial Alzheimer’s makes up less than 1% of cases overall but about 60% of early-onset cases.

 Vascular dementia: Reduced blood flow to the brain can cause memory loss and other thinking problems.
-This is known as vascular dementia, and it’s the most common dementia after Alzheimer’s.
+Vascular dementia is the most common dementia after Alzheimer’s.

-Mixed dementia: Some people have a combination of dementias, for example Alzheimer’s and vascular dementia.
-Because doctors cannot diagnose most types of dementia for certain until after a person dies, most people are treated for only one type.
+Mixed dementia: Some people have a combination of dementias.
+Because doctors can't diagnose most types of dementia for certain until after a person dies, most people are treated for only one type.

 These are some of the brain disorders that can lead to dementia or cause dementia-like symptoms:

-Huntington’s disease: A damaged gene produces this inherited, progressive brain disorder.
-It causes neuron loss, particularly in parts of the brain that control voluntary movement.
-Symptoms usually begin between ages 30 and 50.
-Learn more about Huntington’s disease.
+Huntington’s disease: A damaged gene causes this inherited brain disorder.
+It causes neuron loss, especially in parts of the brain that control voluntary movement.
+Symptoms usually start between ages 30 and 50.
+Huntington's gets worse over time.
+Learn about Huntington’s disease.

-Normal pressure hydrocephalus: NPH occurs when excess fluid builds up in the brain’s ventricles, or cavities.
-Causes include bleeding, inflammation or infection in the brain.
+Normal pressure hydrocephalus: NPH occurs when fluid builds up in the brain’s ventricles, or cavities.
+It causes include bleeding, inflammation or infection in the brain.

 Posterior cortical atrophy: This condition occurs in the outer layer of the brain at the back of the head.
 It may be related to Alzheimer’s disease.
 It typically begins between ages 50 and 65.
-It affects the ability to process visual information — impairing reading, for example, and the ability to move through space.
+Patients are less able to process visual information.
+They can have trouble reading, for example, or moving through space.

 Genetic testing and Alzheimer’s disease